-A musician of striking versatility, Grammy-winning conductor Bramwell Tovey is acknowledged around the world for his artistic depth and his warm, charismatic personality on the podium.
-Mr. Tovey’s career as a conductor is enhanced by his work as a composer and pianist, lending him remarkable musical perspective.
+Bramwell Tovey is acknowledged around the world for his artistic depth and his warm, charismatic personality on the podium, and his work as a composer and pianist lends him additional musical perspective.
 His tenures as music director with the Vancouver Symphony, Luxembourg Philharmonic, and Winnipeg Symphony orchestras have been characterized by his expertise in operatic, choral, British, and contemporary repertoire.

-Bramwell Tovey’s honors included a fellowship from the Royal Academy of Music in London, honorary doctorates from the universities of Winnipeg, Manitoba, British Columbia, and Kwantlen University College, as well as a Royal Conservatory of Music Fellowship in Toronto.
-In 1999 Mr. Tovey received the M. Joan Chalmers National Award for Artistic Direction, a Canadian prize awarded to artists for outstanding contributions in the performing arts.
+Among Mr. Tovey’s honorary degrees are a Fellowship from the Royal Academy of Music in London; honorary doctorates from the universities of Winnipeg, Manitoba, British Columbia, and Kwantlen University College; as well as a Royal Conservatory of Music Fellowship in Toronto.
+In 1999 he received the M. Joan Chalmers National Award for Artistic Direction, a Canadian prize awarded to artists for outstanding contributions in the performing arts.